microsoftgraph/msgraph-sdk-powershell/src/Calendar/Calendar/docs/v1.0-beta/Update-MgGroupEvent.md

 	ReminderMinutesBeforeStart = 99
 	IsReminderOn = $true
 }
-Update-MgGroupEvent -GroupId $groupId -EventId $eventId -BodyParameter $params
+Update-MgBetaGroupEvent -GroupId $groupId -EventId $eventId -BodyParameter $params
 ```

-This example shows how to use the Update-MgGroupEvent Cmdlet.
+This example shows how to use the Update-MgBetaGroupEvent Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS